 So it’s no surprise that I feel right at home at Google.
 One of the things I love most about the company is that I’m able to help people get their hands on information that broadens their view of the world.
 Google Maps Street View allows people to “walk down” many streets on the planet.
 You can visit shops in Hong Kong and restaurants in Paris, or step through the doors of the Burj Khalifa in Dubai, the tallest building in the world.
 In Google Ocean, you can follow deep-sea divers as they navigate waters around the globe.

-Most of my colleagues at Google have been drawn to the company by a desire to tackle large problems.
 I’m reminded of the internet’s impact when I go back to Chittilancheri with my family to visit relatives.
 Sometimes we visit the school where my mother studied.
 It hasn’t changed much in terms of its physical infrastructure.
 But what has changed is that the students in that school, as with students in tens of thousands others like it around the world, now have access to the internet—whether in their homes, their friends’ or relatives’ homes, and through their parents’ smart phones.
 Those kids can access the same information as any student at Stanford or Harvard.